Content: Blog

 The Biggest Lesson: The CMS Isn’t the Problem — Legacy Data Is

-One of the most important takeaways from a real migration:
+One of the most important takeaways from real migrations:

 Most migration issues are not caused by django CMS 4 itself.